Guerra24/LRReader/README.md

 ## Features
 - Archives list.
-- Search, the same one used in the webview.
-- Show new archives only.
-- Download archives.
+- Search.
-- Archive overview (with tags) and reader.
+- Archive overview and reader.
-- Configurable reader's base zoom and zoomed factor.
-- Right-to-Left and Two pages modes.
 - Bookmarks.
-- Optional image caching.
-- Multiple servers.
+- Multiple servers/profiles.
-- Restart server's background worker.
-- Clear "All New" flags.
-- Download database.
-- Fullscreen.
+- Manage your server from within the app.

 ## Requirements